BideoGemu/mpdf-bundle/README.md

 ```

 ## Reporting an issue or a feature request
-Feel free to report any issues.
-If you have an idea to make it better go ahead and modify and submit pull requests.
+Please feel free to open issues or submit pull requests to improve the bundle.